Hospitals & Asylums

 or nothing ejected.

-in the predictions - or the wide range of predictions - that make it
+uncertainty in the predictions - or the wide range of predictions - that make

-scientists expect to learn something about deflecting a killer comet - or
+outcome, scientists expect to learn something about deflecting a killer comet -

-possibly an asteroid - if one ever happens Earth's way.
-Comets, after all, have
+or possibly an asteroid - if one ever happens Earth's way.
+Comets, after all,

 knowing what's inside comets, NASA would be better able to use them in the